MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-creating-runtime-packages.md

 The limitation of runtime packages is that they only work for on-premise installations and therefore cannot be submitted to AppSource.
 Moreover, debugging into an extension to view the source code is not allowed by default; the `ShowMyCode` flag is by default set to `false`.

 > [!NOTE]
-> If you set the `ShowMyCode` flag to `true` when running the `Get-NavAppRuntimePackage` cmdlet; you can enable debugging and you thereby also allow viewing the source code.
+> If you set the `ShowMyCode` flag to `true` when running the `Get-NavAppRuntimePackage` cmdlet, you can enable debugging and you thereby also allow viewing the source code.

 ## See also
 [Publish-NAVApp cmdlet](https://go.microsoft.com/fwlink/?linkid=616079)